Business is booming.

 - Sign up for a free 14-day trial with just a couple of clicks

-- Once in the app, head to Billing and switch to Platinum to unlock all Pipedrive features
+- Once in the app, head to Billing and switch to Professional to unlock all Pipedrive features

-Already a customer on Silver or Gold plan?
+Already a customer on Essential or Advanced plan?

 - Sign in to your Pipedrive account.

-- Go to Billing and activate your 30-day Platinum trial (at no additional cost).
-If you like it keep it, and you’ll only start paying for Platinum at the end of your 30-day trial.
+- Go to Billing and activate your 30-day Professional trial (at no additional cost).
+If you like it keep it, and you’ll only start paying for Professional at the end of your 30-day trial.